tbidne/pacer/README.md

 > [!WARNING]
 >
 > With convert, pace __must__ include units i.e. either `/km` or `/mi`.
-Furthermore, pace cannot be given in meters or converted to meters; only kilometers and meters are allowed.
+Furthermore, pace cannot be given in meters nor converted to meters; only kilometers and miles are allowed.

 ## Derive